Nothgisrandom/Insurance_Cost_Estiamtion/README.md

 -  The fitted coefficient shows the mean cost for the region variables if all other variables are at their mean value in the dataset.
 -  This helps compare the group means.
 Southern regions have a lower average cost compared to northern ones.

 ---

+### MLM Evaluation Metrics :###
+- Interpretation The multiple linear model explains 78% of the variability in health care costs based on the insured's demographic data.

 ##  File Structure
 - `Revised_Insurance_EDA_Notebook.ipynb`: Cleaned-up version with additional EDA visuals